 Lastly, I wanted to write down all the amazing restaurants I got to try with my parents while they were visiting, because we sure ate a lot!
-Happily for us, most of the restaurants we ate at turned out to be an experience all on their own, besides the food!
+Happily for us, most of the restaurants we ate at turned out to be an experience all on their own, besides the food.
 Some people say that London doesn’t have the best food, but those people just don’t know where to eat.
 London is bursting at the seams with diverse and delicious food!
 But before I cover a few of our personal favourites of the trip, make sure you check these three things off the list…

 First of all, no trip to London is complete without what I like to call the ABC’s of British food culture – Afternoon tea, english Breakfast, and a pub lunCh.
 If your parents made the long flight over to see you, then you better get them the real deal!

 For afternoon tea, my favourite tearoom of all time is sketch, located just off Regent Street in central London.
 If your family is anything like mine, they’ll want to hit up the shoppes in London, and sketch is the perfect splashy spot to lay down your bags and rest after an afternoon of shopping with a delicious spot of tea and some scones.
-We were lucky to sit in the serene, forest themed room called the Glade, but there are other awesome rooms to have tea in as well, and the bathrooms are the best part!
+We were lucky to sit in the serene, forest themed room called the Glade, but there are other awesome rooms to have tea in as well, and surprisingly, the bathrooms are the best part!
 Yep, you heard me right.
-The loo there has a rainbow roof and giant eggs for stalls, but it’s probably something best seen up close and personal.
+The loo at sketch has a rainbow roof and giant eggs for stalls, and it’s probably something best seen up close and personal.
 If you have room left, try one of their pastries as well.
 They’re pretty, Instagram worthy, and scrumptious to boot!

 But before you even get to afternoon tea, you’ve got to have a classic British fry up – eggs, sausage, bacon, mushrooms, black pudding, the whole lot!
 I can’t say any one place that has the best English breakfast because so many restaurants do amazing ones, but if you want to go big and bold, book breakfast at the Sky Gardens inside the east London building nicknamed the Walkie Talkie.
 You’ll have breakfast with one of the best views in London!
 Even if you don’t eat there, definitely take a trip to the Sky Gardens because the whole experience is magnificent.
 My dad loved his English breakfast at the Sky Gardens, even the black pudding (fried pig’s blood!), and on my parents’ last day in London, we found ourselves back eating another fry up.
 Our cholesterol levels were probably just as high as we were!